SEO services cost

 What is SEO, and why pay for it?

 SEO, or search engine optimisation, is arguably the most important and commonplace digital marketing technique open to businesses in the 21st Century.
-Almost any question in the modern world is answered through a search engine (most likely Google, who have an absolute stranglehold on this marketplace).
+Almost any question in the modern world is answered through a search engine (most likely Google, who have an absolute stranglehold on this marketplace with market capitalisation of GOOGL is $1.34T).
 As a result, any business that hopes to attract attention – and, by extension, business – must have a visible presence on these search engines.

 Of course, one way to gain notice is by paying for a plum slot on a Google search.
 Pay-per-click advertising gives you a better chance of reaching the eyes of casual web browsers.
 Relying exclusively on PPC for your traffic is a costly way to do business, though.
 It’s much more cost-effective to redirect a sizable chunk of your digital marketing budget towards SEO.